 About Us

-It was Hannah who planted the idea of Waterhouse Guild in my heart.
+It was my daughter Hannah who planted the idea of Waterhouse Guild in my heart.

-Once, at the end of day pick-up, waiting in the long line of cars snaking next to the elementary building where my Hannah would skip out of the classroom with the other little ones, I was trying to imagine how school might be different.
+Once again, at the end-of-day pick-up, waiting in the long line of cars snaking next to the elementary building where my Hannah would skip out of the Kindergarten classroom with the other little ones, and, like every other day, the scene made my stomach drop ever so slightly, challenging me to imagine a scenario where school—all that education entails—might look different.
 Then, suddenly, Hannah was telling me a story at break speed as she opened the car door.

-Smooching her as I buckled her in, “Hello to you too!”
+Smooching her as I buckled her up, “Hello to you too!”

 “Oh my!”